Segway: Independent company

-The original Segway models featured three speed settings: 6 mph, 8 mph with faster turning, and 10 mph.
+The original Segway PT models featured three speed settings: 6 mph, 8 mph with faster turning, and 10 mph.
 Steering of early versions was controlled using a twist grip that varied the speeds of the two motors.
-The range of the p-Series was 6–10 mi on a fully charged nickel metal hydride (NiMH) battery with a recharge time of 4–6 hours.
-In September 2003, the Segway PT was recalled, because if users ignored repeated low battery warnings on the PTs, it could ultimately lead them to fall.
-With a software patch to version 12.0, the PT would automatically slow down and stop in response to detecting low battery power.
+The range of the p-Series was 6–10 mi on a fully charged nickel metal hydride (NiMH) battery with a recharge time of four to six hours.
+In September 2003, the Segway PT was recalled, because if users ignored repeated low-battery warnings on the PTs, it could ultimately lead them to fall.

-In August 2006, Segway discontinued all previous models and introduced the i2 and x2 products, which were steered by leaning the handlebars to the right or left, had a maximum speed of 12.5 mph from a pair of 2 hp Brushless DC electric motors with regenerative braking and a range of up to 15–25 mi, depending on terrain, riding style and state of the batteries.

-Recharging took 8–10 hours.
-The i2 and x2 also introduced the wireless InfoKey which could show mileage and a trip odometer, and put the Segway into Security mode, which locked the wheels and set off an alarm if it was moved, and could also be used to turn on the PT from up to 15 ft away.
+In August 2006, Segway Inc. discontinued all previous models and introduced the i2 and x2 products, which were steered by leaning the handlebars to the right or left, had a maximum speed of 12.5 mph from a pair of 2 hp Brushless DC electric motors with regenerative braking and a range of up to 15–25 mi, depending on terrain, riding style, and state of the batteries.
+Recharging took eight to ten hours.
+The i2 and x2 also introduced the wireless InfoKey which could show mileage and a trip odometer, and put the vehicle into security mode, which locked the wheels and set off an alarm if it was moved, and could also be used to turn on the PT from up to 15 ft away.

-The company was acquired by British businessman Jimi Heselden from its U.S. inventor Dean Kamen in December 2009.
-A year later, in an ironic and unfortunate accident, Heselden died after he "plunged into the River Wharfe while riding a rugged country version" of Segway.
+Segway Inc. was acquired by British businessman Jimi Heselden from its U.S. inventor Dean Kamen in December 2009.
+A year later, Heselden died after he "plunged into the River Wharfe while riding a rugged country version" of Segway PT.

 Versions of the product prior to 2011 included (in order of release):